lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - This splashpage is designed to show trends relevant to your team vision of **__________________________** for the last two years.
 Let's explore the information available in the BISL Sharepoint splash page:

-- There are two sets of scroll bars on the right.
-The outer one allows the user to scroll up and down the page, where the inner scroll bar scrolls through the graphs on the page.

 #### There are three types View options in the upper right menu. __________________ [Team Lead's name] Will you please click through them, so we can see what each displays?